dougwatson/gige/README.md

 # README #

-This repo is for archive and knowledge sharing purposes, for people who want to explore GIGE cameras with a 100% pure GO solution.
-I am not providing support for this package.
-This was developed for aca2440 cameras, but should work with small changes for other GIGE camera manufacturers as well.
+This repo is for archive and knowledge sharing purposes (no support).
+It's for developers who want to explore GIGE camera control with a 100% pure GO solution (no drivers needed).
+I developed this for aca2440 cameras, but should work with small changes for other GIGE camera manufacturers as well.

 ### About ###